Watch This Video on Steps to Follow Immediately After a Car Accident.

 Again, take as many photos as you can, even hundreds.
 Photograph or take video of all cuts, bruises, bandages, casts, abrasions, and/or seat belt marks.
 If you have been hospitalized as a result of the accident, or cannot move easily, ask a friend or a family member to photograph you in your home or at the hospital.

 Take pictures of any equipment you are hooked up to such as I/Vs, heart monitors, traction, and other medical devices.
-Cantor Crane is happy to, and actually prefers to, have an attorney come to you to photograph your injuries.
+Cantor Injury Lawyers is happy to, and actually prefers to, have an attorney come to you to photograph your injuries.
 Also document your injuries over time.
 Bruises and tissue damage may not show signs of injury until several days after the accident.

 - Start a journal.

 Create a daily record of all your pain and inconveniences you suffer due to the accident.
 Take notes of everything, multiple times a day, including your thoughts.
-Share this information with your Cantor Crane attorney and try to keep it to yourself to be safe.
+Share this information with your Cantor team attorney and try to keep it to yourself to be safe.
 Keep records of time you have had to miss from work, school, and appointments.

 If the other person is responsible, you are even entitled to receive compensation for lost wages and loss of bonuses due to missing quotas / goals during your time away.
 Take down the names and information of company supervisors who are able to support your claims of lost wages and bonuses.